19317362/cpp-bootstrap/README.md

 cd myproject
 vi .config
 ```
-.config file is a must, it should contain this content:
+.config file is a must, it should contain following content:

 ```
 PROJ_NAME=YOUR_PROJECT_NAME